 Royal Nickel is a reporting issuer in all of the Provinces of Canada.
-The common shares of the Company (the "Common Shares") are listed on the Toronto Stock Exchange (the "TSX") and trade under the symbol "RNX".
+The Company's common shares ("Common Shares") and warrants ("Warrants") are listed on the Toronto Stock Exchange (the "TSX"), trading under the symbols "RNX" and "RNX.WT", respectively.